 Tech Giant Hewlett-Packard’s Name Was Decided By?

 In 1939, Bill Hewlett and Dave Packard founded a computer company in a Palo Alto garage that would go on to become one of the largest technology companies of the 20th century.
 The two young men, longtime friends and Stanford students, decided whether the company would be known as Hewlett-Packard or Packard-Hewlett with a coin toss.
-Packard won the toss and, as a testament to just how good of friends they were, put Bill’s name first.
+Hewlett won the toss.